dsa-ntc/peninsuladsa-ntc.github.io/_pages/political-reading.md

 * June 24---Planetary Crisis (*Ch.
 4*)
 * July 8---Conclusion

-**What to expect:** Peninsula DSA's reading group for _What's Left_ will kick off with comradely icebreakers followed by an open discussion of the weekly chapter.
-We have until the bookshop closes at 8pm—--but we might head downtown afterward to keep the conversation going.
+**What to expect:** Peninsula DSA's reading group for _What's Left_ will kick off with comradely icebreakers followed by a [guided discussion](https://docs.google.com/document/d/1ZqcjvfBk5RipXqqWDeRa5uy6TSw3Nh0B3-zHxlov9WM/edit?usp=sharing) of the weekly chapter.
+We have until the bookshop closes at 8pm—--but afterward we might head downtown to keep the conversation going.
 Light refreshments and KN94 respirators provided.
 Wearing DSA gear is encouraged. :rose:

 **BYO book!** Please consider ordering your copy of _What's Left_ from our friendly hosts, [Fireside Books & More](https://firesiderwc.com/), by visiting their [Bookshop.org storefront](https://bookshop.org/shop/FiresideRWC) or emailing orders[at]firesiderwc.com